Samuel W. Temple House

-The Samuel W. Temple House is a vacant residential structure located at 115 West Shawnee Street, at the junction with North Pearl Street, in the city of Tecumseh in Lenawee County, Michigan in the United States.
+The Samuel W. Temple House is a residential structure located at 115 West Shawnee Street, at the junction with North Pearl Street, in the city of Tecumseh in Lenawee County, Michigan in the United States.
 It was designated as a Michigan Historic Site and added to the National Register of Historic Places on August 13, 1986.

 Description

 The house is a two-story gable roofed structure that also has a one-story wing that contains an entrance and porch.
 The house is an upright and wing structure that is a mix between Italianate and Late Victorian architecture.

 The upright has a front porch that spans the section, which contains a front door surrounded by side and transom lights, along with two four-over-four window.
 On the second floor are four-over-four-light, double-hung sash windows.
 Above these, at the top of the gable, is a rectangular window with a decorative grille.
 The one-story wing has a gable roof, and the front facade contains a second, recessed porch, within which are a door with two windows.
 A third porch is located on one side of the house.
 All three porches are supported by turned posts on square bases.
 A bay window formerly located in the wing section has been removed some time in the 20th century.